Rookout/docs/docs/agent-setup.md

 ### Data Redaction

-All data received by the ETL gent undergoes a data redaction process based on the configuration set by the user.
+All data received by the ETL agent undergoes a data redaction process based on the configuration set by the user.

 ## Proxy Support